alexwlchan/scripts/macos/README.md

         "description": "Set the Finder comment of a file, which will be indexed by Spotlight for searching" },
     {
+        "usage": "set_iterm_tab_title.py TITLE",
+        "description": "Set the title of a tab in iTerm 2" },
+    {
         "usage": "sterilise [PATH]",
         "description": "alias for <code>xattr -d com.apple.quarantine</code>"
     },